-Thousands of migrants in a U.S.-bound caravan from Central America and Mexico are expected to seek asylum, even though experts say they have poor cases and little chance of gaining the status.
-But that has not stopped hundreds of thousands, and possibly millions of asylum seekers from landing permanently in the U.S., where they live as illegal immigrants, experts say.
+Thousands of migrants are hoping to seek asylum, even though experts say they have poor cases and little chance of gaining the status.
+But that has not stopped hundreds of thousands (possibly millions) of asylum seekers from landing permanently in the U.S., where they live as illegal immigrants, experts say.

 Migrants are entitled under both U.S. and international law to apply for asylum.
 But there already is a bottleneck of would-be asylum seekers waiting at some U.S. border crossings to make their claims, some waiting as long as five weeks.
 For others, the process could even take years.